Tomasz Piętka: Biography

 Piętka was born in Przymorze district of Gdańsk.
 While in school he was coached in football by Lechia Gdańsk footballer Bogdan Kazojć, who convinced Piętka to join the Lechia Gdańsk academy.
-While with the academy he helped Lechia to achieve a silver medal and bronxe medal in the 1989 and 1990 Polish Junior Championships.
+While with the academy he helped Lechia to achieve a silver medal and bronze medal in the 1989 and 1990 Polish Junior Championships.
 On 29 April 1989 Piętka made his first team debut, playing in the defeat against GKS Bełchatów.
 Often the young Piętka would find himself in school, and later, university, during the day going on to train or play for Lechia in the evening.
 During his career with Lechia he studied economics at the University of Gdańsk, at this point finding himself as a regular starter for the team.
 While still a regular in the team, Piętka graduated with a masters in economics in 1995, having to decide whether to continue his career in football or to take a job using his economics qualifications, ultimately choosing the latter.
 During his career at Lechia he made a total of 154 appearances and scored 10 goals in the league.